Balance sheet: US small business

+Charities

+In England and Wales, smaller charities which are not also companies are permitted to file a statement of assets and liabilities instead of a balance sheet.
+This statement lists the charity's main assets and liabilities as at the end of its financial year.

 Public business entities structure

 Guidelines for balance sheets of public business entities are given by the International Accounting Standards Board and numerous country-specific organizations/companies.
-The standard used by companies in the USA adheres to U.S. Generally Accepted Accounting Principles (GAAP).
+The standard used by companies in the US adheres to U.S. Generally Accepted Accounting Principles (GAAP).
 The Federal Accounting Standards Advisory Board (FASAB) is a United States federal advisory committee whose mission is to develop generally accepted accounting principles (GAAP) for federal financial reporting entities.

 Balance sheet account names and usage depend on the organization's country and the type of organization.
 Government organizations do not generally follow standards established for individuals or businesses.

 If applicable to the business, summary values for the following items should be included in the balance sheet:

 Assets are all the things the business owns.
 This will include property, tools, vehicles, furniture, machinery, and so on.